QuantumAdventures/optical-bottle-beam/README.md

 * Image processing methodologies to extract and track a Silica microparticle in a .mp4 video.
 * Statistical tools to analyse gaussianity (Kolmogorov-Smirnov test) in the data.
 * Functions to calculate Kullback-Leibler divergece between simulation and experiment, allowing to find which value of NA (Numerical Aberture) better fits the one in the experimental setup.
 * Potential analysis.
-Here, from the probability distributions encountered of the microparticle center of mass coordinates, a `curve_fit` is executed considering a quartic potential.
+From the probability distributions encountered of the microparticle center of mass coordinates, a `curve_fit` is executed considering a quartic potential.
 The fit results in the extraction of the following constants: $k_\rho$, $k_z$ and $k_{\rho,z}$.
 These parameters allow the reconstruction of the potential and provide useful insights regarding the optical trap.

 ## Installation